Mitch McConnell is saying that Obama's stimulus plan is a failure.

 It's government.

-People in the D.C. area literally do not have in in an ordinary day anywhere near the life experiences, or they don't even see the same things, people outside of Washington C. So I I said, do a Bob Torricelli on this.
+People in the D.C. area literally do not have, in an ordinary day, anywhere near the life experiences, or they don't even see the same things people outside of Washington C.

-Well, what's a Bob Torricelli?
+And well, what's a Bob Torricelli?

-Well, we put together a Bob Torricelli montage uh when it was proven that he had taken a bunch of bribes.
+Well, we put together a Bob Torricelli montage when it was proven that he had taken a bunch of bribes.

 And what we did, he took a bunch of bribes from a guy named David Chang.

-And it was no question he ended up resigning over this.
+He ended up resigning over this.

-Well, he didn't resign.
+Brad Simon, well, he didn't resign.

-They pulled him out of the re-election race when his poll numbers were down, and they put Lautenberg in there.
+They pulled him out of the reelection race when his poll numbers were down and they put Lautenberg in there.

 To challenge my integrity is beneath contempt.